pieteradejong/chrome-bookmarks/README.md

 * Then, the Traversal Result can be used to do analysis.
 * Important design question is how and why to do data parsing.
 * Design IDEA: the user experience should be perhaps locally hosted and look like Chrome bookmarks UI, except with extra features.
+* NOTE: each bookmark contains the fields `date_added` and `date_last_used`; the latter can be `0`.
+This has implications for analysis, including the ability to determine which have never been used after creation.
+(There seems to be no record of each usage timestamp, so we cannot analyze frequencies etc.)

 ## Research